 The package arrived in about 3 weeks.
-Inside the box, besides the camera with battery loaded, I found an USB charging/data cable and user manual.
+Inside the box, besides the camera with the battery loaded, I found a USB charging/data cable and user manual.

 No mounting accessories or lens cap included.
 Pretty shame, a rich accessories pack would make this camera a truly premium product.